 See the readme file on the installation CD-ROM for hardware and software requirements for installing and running the agent and the add-on.
-Check www.ca.com or any updates to the requirements.
+Check http://ca.com for any updates to the requirements.

 Installation Prerequisites

 Before installing the agent, you must satisfy the following prerequisites: